abdul4rehman215/Red-Hat-Certified-Specialist-in-Services-Management-Automation/README.md

 This heatmap reflects **program-level enterprise services engineering capability**, not isolated configuration tasks — covering:

 > Deploy → Secure → Automate → Validate → Tune → Govern

 ---

-Perfect 👌 let’s tailor a clean **How To Use** section specifically for your **Services Management & Automation** repo.

-This will align with:

-* 🛠 Ansible-driven labs
-* 🌐 Multi-host services (web, DB, DNS, logging, firewall)
-* 🔐 Secure automation workflows
-* ⚙ systemd / SELinux / firewalld validation
-* 📂 Structured lab folders

-Short, professional, and portfolio-consistent.

-You can copy-paste this directly:

----